How is safety of the public and of the environment ensured during the transport of radioactive material?

 Public Health Authority of the S is the sole institution operating in the field of radiation protection in Slovakia.
 It provides for comprehensive solution and guidance in the issues of radiation protection and health protection against radiation at all workplaces with radiation sources, including nuclear energy facilities and protection of the public from natural radiation sources, as the only authority in SR appoints the examining boards for testing the proficiency for work with radiation sources and issues certificates of professional competence.
 Additional information is available at: www.uvzsr.sk

-What does it mean regulatory activity of NRA SR?
+What does it mean regulatory activity of UJD SR?

-Regulatory activity of NRA SR over the safety of nuclear installations includes control and assessment activities in accordance with the Atomic Act and with other legal regulations.
+Regulatory activity of UJD SR over the safety of nuclear installations includes control and assessment activities in accordance with the Atomic Act and with other legal regulations.

 How Slovakia manages nuclear materials?